There are no open enrolment courses currently planned.

-The course takes a highly practical and interactive approach to learning about UX research and design and will incorporate the following:
+The courses take a highly practical and interactive approach to learning about UX research and design and incorporate the following:

 - defining UX research and design

 - coding and mapping UX research data